-In some larger cities last summer, it felt like the terms and conditions of protest were decided in advance.
-But during the first three nights in Kenosha, there were no black leaders or activists trained in allyship to authorize why or how anyone took part.
+The outsourcing of force from the state to the citizen is happening amid an accelerated unravelling of the US, a social fabric deeply polarized by cultural issues, a pandemic racking up bodies, and the collapse of the Kenosha, there were no black leaders or activists trained in allyship to authorize why or how anyone took part.
 There was no activist leadership to mobilize, and no one made it their business to suppress the rage of others: no kneeling, no good cops, no bad protesters.
 Everyone was welcome to fight, in whatever way they felt comfortable.